Crio-Bytes/Networking/IPV4_Addressing/README.md

 # INTRODUCTION
-In this micro-byte, we'll learn about IPV4 addressing formats
+In this micro-byte, we'll learn about IPV4 addressing formats.
 <br/>
 <br/>